-The College of Behavioral and Social Sciences sponsors an annual grant competition known as the Dean's Research Initiative (DRI).
-Part of the DRI funds are reserved to support graduate student research and travel expenses, with separate competitions for students who have not yet advanced to candidacy and students who have advanced to candidacy.
+The College of Behavioral and Social Sciences sponsors an annual grant competition known as the Dean's Research Initiative (DRI), which includes funds to support graduate student research and travel expenses, with separate competitions for students who have not yet advanced to candidacy and students who have advanced to candidacy.
 These funds are awarded competitively based on the quality of proposals.
 Proposals are due in the middle of the Spring semester and results are announced later in the semester.
 All student proposals require approval of the Department Chair; to get this approval, proposals should be submitted to the Graduate Director for review well in advance of the deadline.